6 Natural Ways to Get Rid of Fleas in Your Home

 Food-Grade Diatomaceous Earth

 Diatomaceous Earth is a natural product that doesn’t pose a health hazard for humans and animals.
 Please note that this applies to the food-grade version, not the pool-grade version.
 The powder works by scratching the exoskeleton of the flea.
 You may not feel it but diatomaceous earth has razor sharp edges that could cause serious problems when ingested by most pests.
 We suggest you use this method by sprinkling a fine layer of powder on infested areas like carpets.
 You could also dust your dog with the power.
 Don’t do it too often though because diatomaceous earth could dry out the skin.
-Click here to learn more about this food-grade powder.

 Plug-in Flea Trap

 As we mentioned earlier, fleas are attracted to moisture and warmth.
 Implementing a few plug-in traps around the household may help with controlling the flea population.
 These traps are inexpensive and require very little maintenance.
 The Eliminator Plug-in Pest Repellent is one of several effective traps you could use.
-Click here to learn more about the device.

 How to Get Rid of Fleas Naturally